-- Evaluate the diagnosis - Review laboratory tests - Identify all HBsAg+ and/or anti-Hep B IgM+ results in NBS or received via fax. - Check patient's name in NBS to see if patient has already been identified as a hepatitis B case or has previous (> 6 mos) positive lab results for hepatitis B. - If patient has a previous positive hepatitis lab result or a hepatitis B investigation, mark lab as reviewed.
-HBsAg+ lab results that were not submitted via NBS should be shared with the perinatal program for women 13-50. - Contact provider - If patient is not identified as previously reported acute or chronic case, contact the healthcare provider for additional laboratory and clinical information, and pregnancy status if age/gender appropriate. - If patient is pregnant, refer to perinatal program. - If patient is not pregnant and the provider indicates the patient is a known chronic case OR the patient's clinical information is not consistent with acute hepatitis B, investigation can be closed. - o Mark lab as reviewed in NBS OR - o If an acute investigation was opened in NBS, close as "not a case" (and do not send a notification) OR
+- □ Evaluate the diagnosis - o Review laboratory tests - Identify all HBsAg+ and/or anti-Hep B IgM+ results in NBS or received via fax. - Check patient's name in NBS to see if patient was already identified as a hepatitis B case or has previous (>6 mo) positive lab results for hepatitis B. - If patient has a previous positive hepatitis lab result or a hepatitis B investigation, mark lab as reviewed.
+HBsAg+ lab results that were not submitted via NBS should be shared with the perinatal program for women 13-50. - o Contact provider - If patient is not identified as previously reported acute or chronic case, contact the healthcare provider for additional laboratory and clinical information, and pregnancy status if age/gender appropriate. - If patient is pregnant, refer to perinatal program. - If patient is not pregnant and the provider indicates the patient is a known chronic case OR the patient's clinical information is not consistent with acute hepatitis B, investigation can be closed. - Mark lab as reviewed in NBS OR - If an acute investigation was opened in NBS, close as "not a case" (and do not send a notification) OR - If desired and appropriate, enter the case in NBS as a chronic hepatitis B case.
+Do not submit a notification. - If patient is identified as acute by provider or has a clinical presentation consistent with acute hepatitis B, continue investigation. - Contacting the provider can be done by fax, phone, e-mail or mail. - Some health departments find it useful to initiate contact with a form letter that the provider completes with information on pregnancy status, clinical information, chronic status, and any additional liver test results.

-- If patient is identified as acute by provider or has a clinical presentation consistent with acute hepatitis B, continue investigation. - Contacting the provider can be done by fax, phone, e-mail or mail. - O Some health departments find it useful to initiate contact with a form letter that the provider completes with information on pregnancy status, clinical information, chronic status, and any additional liver test results.
+- Identify the source of infection. - o Obtain information on high-risk behaviors, medical/dental/commercial procedures in 45-180 days prior to onset. - Close contact with any household or sexual contact with acute or chronic hepatitis B infection - Receipt of blood transfusion or other blood products - History of dental or surgical care including renal dialysis - Blood exposure through needles, tattooing, piercing or acupuncture - Accidental exposure of skin, eyes, mucous membranes, or a wound to blood of another person - Work in occupational settings with elevated risk of exposures (e.g., medical, dental, or clinical laboratory work, or employment in facilities for mentally disabled persons) - Sexual contact with multiple sex partners or a sex partner with a risk factor - o Possible sources should be pursued if additional exposures may be prevented (e.g., illegal tattooing, likely healthcare transmission, etc.).

-- Identify the source of infection. - Obtain information on high risk behaviors, medical/dental/commercial procedures in 45-180 days prior to onset. - Close contact with any household or sexual contact with acute or chronic hepatitis B infection - Receipt of blood transfusion or other blood products - History of dental or surgical care including renal dialysis - Blood exposure through needles, tattooing, piercing or acupuncture - Accidental exposure of skin, eyes, mucous membranes, or a wound to blood of another person - Work in occupational settings with elevated risk of exposures (e.g., medical, dental, or clinical laboratory work, or employment in facilities for mentally disabled persons) - Sexual contact with multiple sex partners or a sex partner with a risk factor - O Possible sources should be pursued if additional exposures may be prevented (e.g., illegal tattooing, likely healthcare transmission, etc.). - Identify potentially exposed persons. - o Household members - o Sexual contacts - o Needle-sharing contacts - o Others potentially exposed to blood/sexual fluids - o Evaluation special situations (see Managing Special Situations below) - If patient is a healthcare worker, evaluate potential for exposing patients. - If patient has recently donated blood/plasma, notify the blood bank.
+Identify potentially exposed persons.

+- o Household members - o Sexual contacts - o Needle-sharing contacts - o Others potentially exposed to blood/sexual fluids - Evaluation special situations (see Managing Special Situations below) - If patient is a healthcare worker, evaluate potential for exposing patients. - If patient has recently donated blood/plasma, notify the blood bank.
 If patient is pregnant, refer patient to perinatal program.

-- Evaluate immunization and disease history of household and sexual contacts. - O Susceptible: persons who are not immune to HBV or who have not been appropriately vaccinated against HBV. - o Protected: persons with adequate antibody response (anti-HBs \geq 10 milli-IUs/mL) due to vaccination or natural infection. - o Primary non-responder: persons who do not demonstrate adequate antibody response after three doses of hepatitis B vaccine. - o Non-responder: persons who have received two complete series of the hepatitis B vaccine but still do not demonstrate adequate antibody response. - O Unknown: persons whose anti-HBs status is unknown are always considered susceptible. - Test or refer for testing as appropriate. - Offer vaccine or refer to provider for vaccine, if susceptible (see the Red Book for current recommendations). - Offer education on preventing hepatitis B.
+- ☐ Evaluate immunization and disease history of household and sexual contacts. - o Susceptible: persons who are not immune to HBV or who have not been appropriately vaccinated against HBV. - o Protected: persons with adequate antibody response (anti-HBs \geq 10 milli-IUs/mL) due to vaccination or natural infection. - o Primary non-responder: persons who do not demonstrate adequate antibody response after three doses of hepatitis B vaccine. - o Non-responder: persons who have received two complete series of the hepatitis B vaccine but still do not demonstrate adequate antibody response. - O Unknown: persons whose anti-HBs status is unknown are always considered susceptible.